hupda-edpe/p/doc/documentation.md

 Besser wäre: Beide Engines so modifiezieren, dass sie direkt miteinander reden.
 (Push/Pull) Bzw.
 Eine Software so zu erweitern, dass sie mit der anderen reden kann.

 ### Setup
-Unsing container was a good solution, especially in the beginning the circumstances weren't clear. (see Workflow).
+Using container was a good solution, especially in the beginning the circumstances weren't clear. (see Workflow).
 Containers offer several advantages:

 * Easy (re)installs for all team members
 * Quick way to purge the system and start over